DGA Awards 2018 Winners: The Complete List

 Outstanding Directorial Achievement in Commercials:

-Martin de Thurah, StubHub's "Festival" and "Machines", and Wealthsimple's "Mad World"
+WINNER: Martin de Thurah, StubHub's "Festival" and "Machines", and Wealthsimple's "Mad World"

 Alma Har'el, P&G's "Love without Bias"